knetikmedia/knetikcloud-ruby-client/docs/CurrenciesApi.md

 api_instance = KnetikCloudClient::CurrenciesApi.new

 opts = {
+  filter_default: true, # BOOLEAN | Filter for the one currency that is set as default (true), or all that are not (false)
   filter_enabled_currencies: true, # BOOLEAN | Filter for alternate currencies setup explicitely in system config
   filter_type: "filter_type_example", # String | Filter currencies by type.
 Allowable values: ('virtual', 'real')
   size: 25, # Integer | The number of objects returned per page